PSG announce Mukiele transfer from RB Leipzig on deal until 2027 to boost their defence | Goal.com

 PSG announce Mukiele transfer from RB Leipzig on deal until 2027 to boost their defence

 Paris Saint-Germain have announced the transfer signing of Nordi Mukiele from RB Leipzig.
-The defender has signed a five-year contract with the club.
+The defender has signed a long-term deal with the club.

 Mukiele arrives at a time PSG centre-back Presnel Kimpembe is being linked with a move elsewhere, and the 24-year-old could provide cover at centre-back if Kimpembe leaves while also carrying the ability to play right-back.